jgyates/genmon/README.md

     # exercise time.
 Some version of the Evolution firmware only support the legacy
     # method of writing the exercise time.
 The legacy method is a bit more convoluted
     # and the current implementation may result in the exercise time being off by one
-    # or two minutes from the request set value. (optional, default False)
+    # or two minutes from the request set value. (optional, default False).
+Note
+    # this option is forced True if evolutioncontroller = False (e.g. use legacy
+    # exercise write if using a Nexus controller)
     uselegacysetexercise = False

 ## Configuring mymail.py